 For more information on the location of the Gender Restroom, checkout The All-Gender Restroom Campus Map (PDF)

-In addition, there are four single-occupancy all-gender restrooms planned for the new Mashouf Wellness Center (opening Fall 2017).
-New construction, as in the case of the Recreation Wellness Center, or a major renovation allows for the foundational construction of single-occupancy all-gender restrooms.
+New construction or a major renovation allows for the foundational construction of single-occupancy all-gender restrooms.
 Retrofits, or modifications to older buildings, on the other hand, pose a considerable challenge: they are limited by proximity to existing plumbing, require the availability of appropriately sized space, and can be prohibitive to construct.
 On the main campus, we have made almost all single-occupancy men’s or women’s rooms all-gender.
 Please note, due to preexisting building structure, some of the single-occupancy, all-gender restrooms will have both a single-stall toilet and a urinal.

 Per California Building Code Section 11B-216.8, the university is required to use the symbol below to identify all-gender restrooms throughout campus.
 More detailed information about the California Building Code can be downloaded as a Draft Proposed Code Changes for the California Building Code (PDF)